IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_instance_ip.html.markdown

   ```

 ## Argument reference

 Review the argument references that you can specify for your data source.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
 - `pi_instance_name` - (Required, String) The unique identifier or name of the instance.
 - `pi_network_name` - (Required, String) The subnet that the instance belongs to.

 ## Attribute reference

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `external_ip` - (String) The external IP of the network that is attached to this instance.
 - `id` - (String) The unique identifier of the network.
 - `ip` - (String) The IP address that is attached to this instance from the subnet.
 - `ipoctet` - (String) The IP octet of the network that is attached to this instance.
+- `mac_address` - (String) The MAC address of the network that is attached to this instance.
 - `macaddress` - (String) The MAC address of the network that is attached to this instance.
+Deprecated please use `mac_address` instead.
 - `network_id` - (String) ID of the network.
 - `type` - (String) The type of the network that is attached to this instance.